bozsahin/thebench/README.md

 where <code>python</code> is the most recent (and >= 3.8) python executable.

-TO DEVELOP GRAMMARS:
+TO DEVELOP A GRAMMAR:

-Just use your favourite text editor and enter a grammar.
+Just use your favourite plain text editor and enter a grammar.
 Then follow help (h command) of thebench to process it.

 I suggest you develop grammars NOT in <code>thebench</code> folder.
 The directory would get quite messy with log files etc.